The Author of Life

 The other standpoint that often goes unchallenged is a false notion that by understanding our fertility we control everything.
 We are not in fact the ones in control, and we do not have absolute control of our fertility.
 As Pope John XXII reminds us, “human life is sacred…from its inception it reveals the creating hand of God” (Humane Vitae, 13).
 We can participate, we can run lab work, select specific days and time of day for intercourse (contact a FertilityCare Practitioner for more information!), but we are not the ultimate creators.
 We are co-creators, meaning through natural acts and by participating in life with God, we participate in creation.
 That being said, we can discern what our intentions are for using a natural system and implement those decisions.

 98% of couples with normal fertility are able to conceive by the sixth cycle of charting with Creighton, and up to 80% of couples who experience infertility are able to conceive with Creighton Model and NaproTechonology.
 This method works for its expressed purposes, and has scientific evidence to show for it.
 Creighton has a 96.8% use effectiveness (which means when real people use it, and factor life circumstances, etc) to avoid a pregnancy.
 Even still, God is still the Author of Life.
 There have been couples who I have known who tried to conceive, with normal fertility, who for a period of time were unable to conceive.
 No other circumstances seemed to indicate infertility.
 After circumstances changed, not a diagnosable medical issue, the couple was then able to conceive.
 This couple took the logical steps: they continued to select days of fertility for intercourse, they had doctors run lab work, and had different tests run.
-Still, God provided and in time the couple was able to conceive again at a time that was better timing than they were originally thinking.
 I’ve seen friends who have been diligent in charting and keeping track of their fertility who by accident didn’t count their 3 days after peak correctly, and resulted in a pregnancy (which they welcomed).
+I've also had friends who were told that, for them, pregnancy was going to be impossible.
+After having fertility focused intercourse, and some other protocols, this couple was able to conceive.
 And for those who have been given the extreme burden and suffering of being unable to conceive, it takes time, patience, and hope.
 God is the ultimate Creator of life.
 As Creighton Practitioners, we will walk alongside of you, and seek countless answers for you to use this method with your expressed intention, all the while trusting in God, the Author of Life, and respecting life that comes from conjugal love.